 Couples who are divorcing need to divide all their marital property and debts, assigning property, money, and debts to one spouse or another.
 All property, income, and debts acquired during the marriage are considered “marital”—it does not matter if one spouse made more money than the other or if the couple kept separate bank accounts and paid for expenses separately.
 Division of assets in Massachusetts must be “equitable”.
 This means they must be fair but do not have to be exactly equal.
 This can empower couples to divide their property in the ways that work best for them, as long as both spouses find the division to be fair.
-Through divorce mediation, uncontested divorce, and expert qdro drafting, Attorney Julia Rueschemeyer has helped many hundreds of couples to customize their division of property in ways that the couple (and the judge signing the divorce decree) have found fair and equitable.
+Through divorce mediation, uncontested divorce, and expert qdro drafting, Attorney Julia Rueschemeyer has helped nearly 1000 couples to customize their division of property in ways that the couple (and the judge signing the divorce decree) have found fair and equitable.
 Feel free to call or email Julia with any questions you have about division of marital assets when divorcing.

 In divorce mediation, couples also have the power to determine how inheritances received by one person during marriage should be shared or divided.
 If inheritance funds are spent by the couple on a house in which the couple then lives for 15 years, the couple tend to treat that money as long-since shared.
 If a spouse in a 3 year marriage receives an inheritance one month before divorcing, the couple may be more likely to treat that money as belonging to just one spouse at the time of divorce.